robang74/redfishos/forum/todo/recovery-image-refactoring.md

 <img src="recovery-telnet-menu.png" width="588px" height="252px">

-on recovery boot image:
+About recovery boot image:

-- the `sshd` does not work because root password is not set as supposed to be;
+- the `sshd` does not work because the root password is not set as it is supposed to be;
-- the factory reset does not work because the scripts are not updated for Xperia 10 II;
+- the factory reset does not work because the scripts are not updated for the Xperia 10 II;
-- the `fsck` is based on `busybox` 1.3.4 which requires its extensions but partially installed because only `.minix` extension is present which is useless (cfr.
+- the `fsck` is based on `busybox` 1.3.4, which requires its extensions but is partially installed because only the `.minix` extension is present, which is useless (cfr.
 UPDATE #1);
-- notice about telnet 10.42.66.66 is written to small to be read by an average human;
+- notice that `telnet 10.42.66.66` is written too small to be read by an average human;
-- the recovery image is not supposed to stay in recovery mode forever but reboot the standard SFOS after a timeout without receiving the first telnet connection;
+- the recovery image is not supposed to stay in recovery mode forever but to reboot the standard SFOS after a timeout without receiving the first telnet connection;
-- even better if the recovery image would NOT boot in recovery mode unless a hardware key is pressed at boot time (volume down key?) or even better unless the phone is connected to an USB cable during the reboot (this makes even more sense).
+- even better if the recovery image would NOT boot in recovery mode unless the smartphone is connected by a USB cable during the reboot.

+About the last point, connection by USB should be intended so that the data lines are active (and in some advanced battery chargers, this is true) in such a way that a USB network interface can be raised.

 #### PRECONDITIONS:

-Have flashed into `boot_a` and `boot_b` the `hybris-recovery.img` image.
+I have flashed into `boot_a` and `boot_b` the `hybris-recovery.img` image.

 #### STEPS TO REPRODUCE: